Red SalamanderPseudotriton ruber

 Found throughout TN except in the Mississippi Alluvial Plain and most of the Central Basin.
 Four subspecies are recognized: Blue Ridge Red Salamander (P. r. nitidus), Northern Red Salamander (P. r. ruber), Black-chinned Red Salamander (P. r. schencki), and Southern Red Salamander (P. r. vioscai).

-Description: A stout, bright red or orangish-red salamander (4.0 to 6.0 inches in length) with many, irregular black spots on dorsum and sides.
-Some black flecking on the chin and belly color is lighter red.
-Iris color is yellow.
+Description: A stout, bright red or orangish-red salamander (4.0 to 6.0 inches in length) with many, irregular black spots on the dorsum and sides.
+Some black flecking on the chin and belly color is a lighter red.
+Iris's color is yellow.
 Color fades on older specimens to a purplish brown.

 Habitat: Occur in a variety of habitats ranging from aquatic to terrestrial.
 Aquatic habitats include creeks, springs, and seepage areas.
 Terrestrial specimens are found under rocks, logs, or moss in woodland ravines or open fields.